ArieCR/pure_C_matrix_ops/README.md

 1. Using a pointer to pointers adds a significant memory overhead to smaller matrices.

 Also included are some python scripts to generate tests for this library in the python library.
 A test library is also implemented, specifically for mulitplication and inversion.
+Requirements :
+Python
+pip install numpy
+GCC:
+In linux : sudo apt-get install gcc.
+MacOS: via Homebrew with install gcc.
+Windows: use MinGW or WSL with a Linux distribution to install GCC

 You can test it yourself by doing the following steps:
 1. generating tests using the python scripts provided
-2. compiling the program using "make test"
+2. compiling the program using the command *make test* in your preferred shell enviorement
 3. evaluate the output of the implemented function in C in comparision to the expected output from common python libraries (implemented in my script using existing numpy methods)